 - Transport: Car/Plane/bus

-Furthermore, trek to Tsum traverses the through Manaslu Region has rock-strewn trails with artistic chortens and the long line of Buddhist mani walls carved with paintings of deities and inscribed with prayers in their myriads of stone slabs.
-As the Tsum valley trek has tough geographical conditions, there has been very little development so you can still explore the unique cultures centuries old.
-This trek is possible to do at any time throughout the year but the best months are except monsoons.
+Furthermore, trek to Tsum traverses through Manaslu Region has rock-strewn trails with artistic chortens and the long line of Buddhist mani walls carved with paintings of deities and inscribed with prayers in their myriads of stone slabs.
+As a Tsum valley trek has tough geographical conditions, it is under development.
+Thus, vacationers can still explore the unique cultures centuries old.
+Hike at tsum territory is possible to visit at any time throughout the year but the best months are except monsoons.

 Tsum valley trek itinerary detail

 Hike to Tsum valley is a classical trek with 13 days itinerary compared to most walks in this region.
 The particular route is designed for world travelers who wish to tsum village hike in a comfortable manner? try this itinerary.
-However, if you are planning with limited time-wise then take a look at this special itinerary on Around Manaslu short trek – 13 Days.Day 1 Arrival at Kathmandu valley
+However, if you are planning without limited time-wise then take a look at this special itinerary on Manaslu Tsum valley trek – 22 Days together with tsum valley.Day 1 Arrival at Kathmandu valley

 All aspects of gear and conditions are discussed to make sure you’re fully prepared for the trip.
 After lunch, we explore this medieval capital.
-We visit Boudhanath, also known as Little Tibet.
+We visit Boudhanath stupa (known as Little Tibet).
 We visit Pashupatinath, a holy temple of Hindu where the cremation takes place by the holy river Bagmati.
 Later we visit Kathmandu Durbar Square and Syambhunath Stupa.
-Return to the hotel.

 Your trek staff will come to your hotel at early in the morning at 7.00 am to pick you up; from there we have an 8 hour driving journey to Arughat Bazaar (640m/2,093 feet).
-From Kathmandu to Dhading Bensi for 3.30 hours is a comfortable drive but from there to Soti Bazaar for another 6 hours, we drive following the source of Budi Gandaki river through the dirt road.
-We pass the villages of Morder and Simre to reach Arkhat River and finally to Soti Khola.
+From Kathmandu to Dhading Bensi for 3.30 hours is a comfortable drive but from there to Soti Bazaar for another 6 hours, we drive subsequently the source of Budi Gandaki river through the dirt road.
+Pass Morder and Simre village to reach Arkhat River and finally to Soti Khola.